Proma93/chat_project/README.md

 - **Role-based Access**: Ensures users can only access conversations they are part of.
 - **Swagger UI for API Documentation**: Added Swagger UI (via drf-yasg) to automatically generate interactive API documentation

+### Frontend:

+- **Real-Time Updates**: Leverages WebSocket to provide instant message delivery.
+- **User Interface**: Built using React with a clean and responsive design.
+- **Online Status Display**: Shows a list of online users in the conversation.
+- **Typing Indicators**: Displays when another user is typing in the conversation.
+- **Authentication and Authorization**: Uses JWT for managing user sessions.
+- **Error Handling**: Graceful handling of network and server errors.
 ---

 ## Tech Stack